sap-tutorials/btp-onboarding/tutorials/btp-ea-onboard-01-intro/btp-ea-onboard-01-intro.md

 - You can top up your cloud credits at any time to prevent overages.
 - You get the new BTP services

-BTPEA global accounts cannot consume NEO environments.
+BTPEA global accounts do not support SAP BTP, NEO environment.

+Please look at the Discovery Center services for the complete list of supported [services](https://discovery-center.cloud.sap/serviceCatalog?showFilters=true&commercialModel=btpea&provider=all&regions=all).

-**Cloud Platform Enterprise Agreement (CPEA)**
+**Cloud Platform Enterprise Agreement (CPEA) - (only existing accounts after April 15th, 2024)**

 >**Note: The service scope of CPEA will not be extended.
 All new services will be available with BTPEA.**

 Your organization makes a prepaid investment in cloud credits for the contract duration with an annual commitment to consume SAP BTP services.

-This model is suitable for customers that have well-established and planned use cases, and who want the flexibility of turning services on and off, and switching between services, without the commitment of being tied to a single service throughout the duration of the contract.

-This model has a minimum investment entry, and volume-based discounts are available.
-Please reach out to your SAP sales representative for more information.
+If you wish to benefit from the latest innovations from SAP, you wish to shift to a BTPEA license please reach out to your SAP Account Executive for more information.

+Also, please refer to the common FAQ on the new pricing model towards the bottom.

 **Pay-As-You-Go for SAP BTP (PAYG)**